 Add existing items

 Add multiple items that you or others in your organization have created.
-While the items you add may already be shared to other groups, by adding them to the content library, the item gets shared only with your site’s or initiative’s content group.
+While the items you add may already be shared to other groups, by adding them to the content library, the item gets shared only with the content group.

 For additional information about content, including required privileges, open data configuration, supported items, and more, see Content FAQs.